ionic-team/ionic-site/_posts/2014-12-17-ionic-one-year-review.markdown

 From all of us on the Ionic Team, we wish you a very happy holidays and a wonderful new year!
 Go kick some apps!

-*Adam, Katie, Ben, Andrew, Joel, Mike, Peter, Jamie, Perry, Melissa, Brody, Max, Drew, and Josh*
+*Adam, Tim, Katie, Ben, Andrew, Joel, Mike, Peter, Jamie, Perry, Melissa, Brody, Max, Drew, and Josh*